 Google Review Link Method 3: Google Search

-Just like a regular customers, you can conduct a quick Do a search for yourthe business on Google.
+You can also simply conduct a Google search of your business.
 When you find your business listing, click on the “Write a review” button.

 When the review window pops-up, copy the (quite lengthy) URL in the address bar on the top of the screen.
 The default string of numbers, symbols, and letters doesn’t make for an attractive URL so simplify the links so that customers can easily remember them.
 Use a URL shortening tool like Bit.ly or Google’s own URL Shortener, which makes it easier to share it on social media, emails, or even receipts.

 How to Effectively Use A Google Review Link

 Having a Google review link makes it easier for people to find or remember your brand, but how do you use that link effectively to get more reviews for customers in the first place?
-Great question.

 Send An Email

 Research shows that up to 70 percent of reviews come from emails sent after the purchase.
 Crafting a visually appealing message with your Google review link can easily convince customers to provide the substantial feedback you need to attract more customers and improve the overall service.

 Use SMS Messaging